Best Booking Software With Payment for Service Businesses in 2026

 5. Integration ecosystem

 Acuity integrates with calendars, CRMs, and payment tools well.
 However, a G2 reviewer noted limitations with some meeting tools like Zoom or Teams, and I noticed similar friction when trying to automate meeting links.
+It works, but it is not as seamless as tools built specifically around video meetings.

 Red Flags